-Since the creation of Facebook fundraising tools in 2015, over 1 million nonprofit organizations in 19 countries have participated in this fundraising opportunity by receiving donations from users directly through Facebook.
-Since the start of this tool, over $1 billion has been raised in nonprofit support.
+Since the creation of Facebook fundraising tools in 2015, more than 1 million nonprofit organizations in 19 countries have participated in this fundraising opportunity by receiving donations from users directly through Facebook.
+Since the start of this tool, over $2 billion has been raised in nonprofit support.

 Facebook fundraising is going to continue to rise — so how do you best leverage it?

 We’ve got your back.
 We’ve outlined what we like and dislike (because hate is a strong word) about Facebook fundraising campaigns below for you to carefully analyze, so you can decide how to best use this emerging digital fundraising tool.

 From Baby Boomers to Gen Z, social media is an effective channel for reaching a variety of audiences.
 Paired with a strategic Facebook advertising campaign, you reach various donor types at every stage of the conversion funnel.
 55% of those who engage with nonprofits via social media have been inspired to take further action, so a solid social media strategy is a must.